 I told him how I get inspired and think I'm close to an answer, then boom!
 I fall.
 He said, "I know."
 "This is important.
 You have to accept what comes.
 You should say to yourself, verbally, what you want, but accept what comes."

 7/18/95 - Someone called Mr. Rose weeping.
 Afterwards, Rose said the fellow was being attacked, but it was a spiritual attack.
 Rose said you just start crying, but you don't know why.
 He said it's a good thing because once you get through it you find you gained understanding.
 The attack opens your head.
 He said the thing to do is wait it out, knowing that it will end.
-Get off by yourself because others will think you're going crazy.
+Go off by yourself because others will think you're going crazy.

 9/2/95 - Rose on celibacy, "those were the most beautiful years of my life."